kittrz9/SDL_ProjectBase/README.md

 `main.c` is just the main function, pretty much just SDL initialization stuff and calling the game loop function, not really much reason to change it when just making games.<br>

+`renderer.h` has the pointers to the current SDL_Renderer and SDL_Window.
+This should be included when drawing to the screen.

 `defines.h` is where defines that can be used in other files are.<br>

 ### src/game/ directory